muralid9/spring-boot-jwt-postgres/README.md

 connection pool parameters and so on?

-Spring Boot provides a default configuration properties file called as [application.properties] jwt.secret=jwttest spring.datasource.url=jdbc:postgresql://localhost:5432/postgres spring.datasource.username=postgres spring.datasource.password=postgres
+Spring Boot provides a default configuration properties file called as [application.properties]
+- jwt.secret=jwttest
+- spring.datasource.url=jdbc:postgresql://localhost:5432/postgres
+- spring.datasource.username=postgres
+- spring.datasource.password=postgres
-spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect
+- spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect
-spring.jpa.show-sql=true
+- spring.jpa.show-sql=true

-# Hibernate ddl auto (create, create-drop, validate, update)
+- Hibernate ddl auto (create, create-drop, validate, update)
-spring.jpa.hibernate.ddl-auto = update
+- spring.jpa.hibernate.ddl-auto = update

-6 H2 Database Preparation
+6 Postgres Database Preparation
 --------------------------
 Before using our database implementation instead of using our stub implementation, we need to prepare our table and initial entries within the database.
 We have two things to do;